-Budgeted cost: £ [insert amount]
+Budgeted cost: £33,208

-Activity Evidence that supports this approach Challenge number(s) addressed 1:1 and small group tuition EEF: One to one tuition involves a teacher giving a pupil intensive individual support.
-'High-quality 1, 4, 7, 10 PIXL therapies & internal interventions assessment is essential to great teaching, helping us understandwhat pupils have (or have not) learned. £31,118 Targeted diagnostic assessments can support teachers to monitor pupils' progress, particularly as they maintain classroom routines and recover any learning loss.'
+Activity Evidence that supports this approach Challenge number(s) addressed 1:1 and small group tuition £31,118 EEF: One to one tuition involves a teacher giving a pupil intensive individual support.
+'High-quality assessment is essential to great teaching, helping us understandwhat pupils have (or have not) learned.
+Targeted diagnostic assessments can support teachers to monitor pupils' progress, particularly as they maintain classroom routines and recover any learning loss.'
+1, 4, 7, 10

 'Small group tuition has an average impact of four months' additional progress over the course of a year.'
 The evidence indicates that small group and one to one interventions can be a powerful tool for supporting these pupils when they are used carefully.
 These interventions should be targeted at specific pupils using information gathered from assessments and their effectiveness and intensity should be continually monitored.
 Some pupils may have made quick gains once they returned to school full time, so assessment needs to be ongoing, but manageable.
 For one to one/small group tuition led by a qualified teacher, interventions are likely to be particularly beneficial when the teacher is experienced and well trained in the areas they are delivering.
-Interactive online Maths, English and Science tutoring £1,990 EEF: Targeted diagnostic assessments can support teachers to monitor pupils' progress, particularly as they maintain classroom routines and recover any learning loss.'
+Interactive online Maths, English and Science tutoring £2,090 EEF: Targeted diagnostic assessments can support teachers to monitor pupils' progress, particularly as they maintain classroom routines and recover any learning loss.'
 1, 4, 7, 10